 Teaching with Biblical Principles, as you may know, is also known as the Principle Approach® method.
-Not only is it the Biblical model of classical education, it’s a Hebraic form of education, and it’s America’s historical method of education.
+Not only is it the Biblical model of classical education, but it’s also a Hebraic form of education, and it’s America’s historical method of education.
 And one of the beauties about it is that it’s very conversational.

 Branching Off to Work at Skill Level

-- The Reason and Relate questions that you give to your students.
+- the Reason and Relate questions that you give to your students,

-- Skill level writing and/or reading assignments.
+- skill level writing and/or reading assignments,

-- Memory work according to your child’s abilities.
+- memory work according to your child’s abilities,

 (There are several examples of lessons and notebook pages found in our free Caterpillar Members’ Club area.)